meelad123/APIASP.NET/README.md

 # APIASP.NET
 An API that was published to AWS.
+Code first approach in entity framework was used here too.
 Example requests:
   -Login/logout (token based authentication)
   -Register